jordanstrobingmonmouth/QualifyingOffer/README.md

 First, I would like to thank the Phillies for the opportunity to build this program.
 It was extremely fun to build this and learn BeautifulSoup along the way.

+To run this program, just put it in your IDE or console and it will display the correct output.
+Make sure to have BeautifulSoup, requests, and html5lib installed.

+If you don't, put this into the console pip install requests pip install html5lib pip install bs4

+Link to the file that I uploaded to DropBox: https://www.dropbox.com/sh/mk12zunn1wnxxwf/AAAw1G8RQn0J0GShWYFmSkVka?dl=0

+Here's a step by step outline of how the program works:

 1. I created the URL variable and set r to be able to retrieve the URL.

 2. I created the soup object to be able to parse the HTML page.